-We typically recognize revenues from hardware and software license fees at the time of shipment, subject to completion of customer acceptance provisions, and for project management, consulting, installation and maintenance services at the time those services are provided.
+We typically recognize revenues from hardware and software license fees at the time of shipment or, if applicable, upon completion of customer acceptance provisions, and for project management, consulting, installation, outsourcing and maintenance services at the time those services are provided.
+Hardware and software post-contract customer support fees are recognized over the life of the related service contracts.
 In the fourth quarter of 2000, we implemented SEC Staff Accounting Bulletin No. 101, as amended, Revenue Recognition in Financial Statements (SAB No. 101), which provides the SEC staff's views in applying generally accepted accounting principles to selected revenue recognition issues.
-As a result, effective January 1, 2000, we changed our revenue recognition for certain transactions related to customer acceptance and F.O.B. destination shipments.
+As a result, effective January 1, 2000, we changed our revenue recognition for certain transactions related to customer acceptance, and F.O.B. destination shipments.
 The implementation has been accounted for as a cumulative change in accounting principle.
-As a result of this implementation, approximately \$5.0 million in revenues that had been recognized in 1999 were deferred, \$4.6 million of which were recognized in
+In addition, subsequent to the issuance of the 2000 consolidated financial statements, the Company changed its revenue recognition practice for certain outsourcing contracts under which the Company retains title to the related equipment, retroactive to January 1, 2000 (see Note 16).

-Hardware and software support fees are recognized over the life of the related service contracts.
-Revenues for both large custom systems and outsourcing contracts are recognized using the cost-to-cost, percentage-of-completion method of long-term contract accounting.
+Revenues for both large custom systems and outsourcing contracts, prior to adoption of SAB No. 101, are recognized using the cost-to-cost, percentage-of-completion method of long-term contract accounting.
 Under this method, revenue reported during a period is based on the percentage of estimated total revenues to be received under the contract measured by the percentage of costs incurred in the period to total estimated costs for each contract.
 This method is used because we believe costs incurred are the best available measure of progress on these contracts.
 Contract costs include all direct material and labor costs and other indirect costs related to contract performance such as indirect labor, supplies, tools, repairs and depreciation costs.
 Changes in estimated profitability, including those arising from contract penalty provisions and final contract settlements, may result in revisions to costs and income and are recognized on a cumulative basis in the period in which the revisions are determined.
-Provisions for estimated losses on uncompleted contracts are recognized in the period in which such losses are determined and were \$0 in 2000, \$6.8 million in 1999 and \$750,000 in 1998.
-Revenues from large custom systems and outsourcing contracts that are recognized in excess of amounts billed are included in long-term contracts receivable or the current portion of long-term contracts receivable depending on the expected period of collection.
-Amounts billed related to our outsourcing contracts were \$5.6 million, \$10.7 million and \$5.6 million in 2000, 1999, and 1998, respectively.
+Provisions for estimated losses on uncompleted contracts are recognized in the period in which such losses are determined and were \$6.8 million in 1999 and \$750,000 in 1998.
+Prior to January 1, 2000, revenues from certain outsourcing contracts that were recognized in excess of amounts billed were included in long-term contracts receivable or the current portion of long-term contracts receivable depending on the expected period of collection.
+Amounts billed related to these outsourcing contracts were \$10.7 million and \$5.6 million in 1999 and 1998, respectively.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS -- (Continued)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS--(Continued)